M-Ahsan-Ali-001/Mobile-Development-Resources/React/code.md

-# Creaying a new React Project
+# Creating a new React Project
 ~~~
 // run in terminal